Best Tips to Pack Light on Your Next Trip

 Zach and Julie from Ruhls of the Road

 Wrinkle-resistant, odor-resistant, and versatile.
 These are just three of the benefits of travel clothing made from merino wool.
 The list of benefits goes on, but when it comes to packing light for travel, these three are key.
 As a natural material with a bit of spring to it, merino wool maintains its shape even after being packed away.
-The fibers in merino wool resist odors and stains, which allows travelers to carry less clothing and to wash them less frequently.
+The fibers in merino wool resist odors and stains, which allows travelers to carry less clothing and wash them less frequently.
 Merino wool is also versatile enough to be worn in both warm and cold destinations.
 There’s no need to pack specific clothes for specific destinations when merino wool works in all of them.

 Amber from Food And Drink Destinations